zeromq/czmq/README.md

 This is the class interface:

+    //  This is a stable class, and may not change except for emergencies.
+It
+    //  is provided in stable builds.
     //  Constructor - creates new digest object, which you use to build up a
     //  digest by repeatedly calling zdigest_update() on chunks of data.
     CZMQ_EXPORT zdigest_t *
         zdigest_new (void);

     //  Destroy a digest object
     CZMQ_EXPORT void
         zdigest_destroy (zdigest_t **self_p);

     //  Add buffer into digest calculation
     CZMQ_EXPORT void
         zdigest_update (zdigest_t *self, byte *buffer, size_t length);

     //  Return final digest hash data.
 If built without crypto support, returns
     //  NULL.
     CZMQ_EXPORT byte *
         zdigest_data (zdigest_t *self);

     //  Return final digest hash size
     CZMQ_EXPORT size_t
         zdigest_size (zdigest_t *self);

     //  Return digest as printable hex string; caller should not modify nor
     //  free this string.
 After calling this, you may not use zdigest_update()
     //  on the same digest.
 If built without crypto support, returns NULL.
     CZMQ_EXPORT char *
         zdigest_string (zdigest_t *self);

-    //  Self test of this class
+    //  Self test of this class.
     CZMQ_EXPORT void
         zdigest_test (bool verbose);

 This is the class self test code: